Improving Buildings and Beyond

 How Our Team Can Support Your Project

-These are documentation processes that identify significant cultural resources.
-The typical scope includes surveys, existing conditions assessments, and sometimes historic resource reviews.
-These activities are documented in a report which identifies historic resources, and the potential impact development would have on those resources.
+These are documentation and assessment processes that identify the presence of cultural resources, determine their significance, and define the area in which cultural resources might be impacted by proposed work.
+The typical scope includes surveys, evaluations of significance and integrity, existing conditions assessments, and sometimes historic resource reviews.
+The findings are typically documented in a report that identifies historic resources, and the potential impact development would have on those resources. - Historic Tax Credit Parts 1, 2, and 3 Applications

-Historic Preservation principles can be integrated into master planning by using a research-driven design process where historical context informs the analysis and proposed interventions.
-Additional services include historic preservation planning, which gives an overview of an area’s historical significance and suggestions for identifying and preserving its character.
+Historic Preservation principles can be integrated into master planning by using a research-driven design process where historical context informs the analysis and proposed interventions of opportunities and challenges associated with a place and can serve to guide proposed interventions.
+Additional services include historic preservation planning, which gives an overview of an area’s historic significance and suggestions for identifying and preserving its character.
 Services may also include the development of design guidelines for a Historic District.
-These guidelines are used by a historic district committee or any review committee that oversees compliance with design guidelines.
+These guidelines are typically used by staff who interpret relevant regulations, standards, and guidelines; historic district commissions, designers, property owners, or other entities having jurisdiction over the management of change to historic places. - Building Maintenance and Long-Range Plans

 Building maintenance may include analysis and guidance on how to work with or update existing systems in historic buildings.
-Long-range plans include feasibility studies, determining existing uses of a building and potential uses, and recommendations on how to redevelop the building.
+Long-range plans include feasibility studies, determining existing uses of a building and potential uses, and recommendations on how to redevelop the building.Â

 A Full-Service Team